UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 M.C.S.
 Research
 ======
 My current research interest lies at the intersection of healthcare and technology, focusing on utilizing machine learning for medical applications.
 Under the guidance of Professor Matthew Hoffman, I am investigating dysphagia detection from High-Resolution Manometry (HRM) images.
 The objective is to create a model capable of identifying and predicting dysphagia with enhanced accuracy and speed, aiming to improve patient diagnosis and treatment plans.
-Additionally, I am working with Professor Bijaya Adhikari on computational epidemiology.
-Here, we strive to develop sophisticated models to predict disease spread and impact, with the goal of informing public health decisions and interventions.
-These research pursuits are fueled by a desire to meld technology and medicine, ultimately aiming to enhance healthcare outcomes.
+Additionally, I am collaborating with Dr. Jeremy Greenlee and Dr. Chris Petkov on cutting-edge neuroscience research, specifically focusing on working memory and learning in relation to voice and pitch.
+Our collective goal is to unravel the intricate neural mechanisms behind these processes, with the aim of contributing valuable insights to the field and ultimately enhancing cognitive and auditory health.

 Personal Research Interests
 ======